-Component Plan Design Administration The Plan will be administered by the Liquidator who retains the authority to interpret the Plan, to establish or revise the Plan rules and policies, and to make any determinations necessary to administer the Plan including individual award determinations, funding, and distributions/payouts.
+Plan Decion Administration The Plan will be administered by the Liquidator who retains the authority to interpret the Plan, to establish or revise the Plan rules and policies, and to make any determinations necessary to administer the Plan including individual award determinations, funding, and distributions/payouts.
 Term Annual plan, renewable at the discretion of the Liquidator.
-Effective Date January 1, 2017 - December 31, 2017 Eligibility Senior executive employees of The Home Insurance Company in Liquidation (the "Home") will be eligible for participation in this Plan at the sole discretion of the Liquidator. , Eligibility will be determined on or about the beginning of the Plan Cycle and all participants will be informed in writing of their participation, potential payouts under the Plan, performance goals and payout formula(s), and Plan administration protocols no later than 60 days after the start of the Plan Cycle.
-In order to be eligible for participation in this Plan, the employee must be employed full time for no less than 90 days prior to the beginning of the Plan Year and employed at the end of the Plan Year.
+Effective Date January 1, 2018 - December 31, 2018 Eligibility Senior executive employees of The Home Insurance Company in Liquidation (the "Home") will be eligible for participation in this Plan at the sole discretion of the Liquidator.
+Eligibility will be determined on or about the beginning of the Plan Cycle and all participants will be informed in writing of their participation, potential payouts under the Plan, performance goals and payout formula(s), and Plan administration protocols no later than 60 days after the start of the Plan Cycle.
+In order to be eligible for participation in this Plan, the employee must be employed full time for no less than 90 days prior to the beginning of the Plan Year.
 Eligibility and/or participation in this Plan is not intended as a commitment by The Home Insurance Company in Liquidation for continued employment for the duration of the Plan Year.
 Participation is not to be construed as a guarantee of employment or of any payments under the Plan.
 Payment Currency All awards under this Plan will be paid in cash via regular payroll, subject to all tax reporting and withholding.
 General Design The Plan is designed to provide additional annual cash compensation based on the overall performance of Home and the individual eligible employee during the Annual Plan Cycle.
 Performance will be assessed in relation to annual goals as determined by the Liquidator.
 The Liquidator retains sole authority to determine annual goals, performance measures, and payouts.

-The Home Insurance Company in Liquidation 2017
+The Home Insurance Company in Liquidation 2018